MohdRaza216/Guessing-Game/README.md

 ├── script.js          # JavaScript code with game logic
 └── README.md          # Project documentation

-🏆 Future Improvements
+🏆 Future Improvements:
 Add a graphical user interface (GUI) to replace the prompt() dialogs.
 Implement difficulty levels (easy, medium, hard).
 Track high scores using local storage or a database.
 Provide a restart option at the end of the game.

-🤝 Contribution
+🤝 Contribution:
 Feel free to fork this repository, make changes, and submit a pull request!
 All contributions are welcome.

-📜 License
+📜 License:
 This project is licensed under the MIT License.

-📧 Contact
+📧 Contact:
 For any questions or suggestions, reach out to:
-Your Name – Your Email
+Mohammed Raza Moghul - mohdrazamoghul2018@gmail.com

 Feel free to replace placeholders (like Your Name or your-username) with your information.